dakotamm/research_blog/_posts/2026-06-02-paper-1-stats-tests.md

-# Fortifying our Paper 1 statistical methods
+# Fortifying Paper 1 statistical methods

 From a combination of reviewer comments and consulting with the STATS department, I've been able to dive in more depth about our statistics for long-term trends in DO, temperature, and salinity.
 I'll present this in a few sections.
 With all of this, I'm new to the stats, so I'm happy to chat with anyone more about this!
 I think the best place for all of this will be a "Sensitivity Analysis" section, added to my Methods (or maybe somewhere else?
 Discussion?).